sourcegraph/about/docs/server/config/site.md

 The authentication providers to use for identifying and signing in users.

-Only one authentication provider is supported.
+Only one authentication provider is officially supported at the moment.
+Multiple providers can be specified, but the support is experimental.
 If you set the deprecated field "auth.provider", then that value is used as the authentication provider, and you can't set another one here.

 The elements of the array must match *exactly one* of the following types: